dynamicstrategies/cardano-card-gateway/README.md

 #### 2.2.3 - Daemon

-This Daemon is responsible for monitoring payments and sending assets on the Cardano Network.
+This Daemon is responsible for monitoring payments and sending assets on the Cardano Network to the user.
 It is organized in 5 steps:

-1 - Initialize connections to the database, connect to a Cardano blockchain indexed (e.g. Koios https://koios.rest/), and set-up a wallet from where to send transactions.
-And a connection to the EVM blockchain to monitor that payment iss delivered into the smart contract
+1 - Initialize connections to the MongoDB, connect to a Cardano blockchain indexed (e.g. Koios https://koios.rest/), set-up a wallet from where to send transactions and connect to the Polygoin EVM blockchain to monitor that payment are delivered into the smart contract

-2 - Check that payment has been received for the assets.
-This is done by periodically checking (e.g. every 5 seconds) the status of all orders that have been registered in the database.
-And then for the orders where the payment processor has confirmed payment, further check by querying the EVM transaction that it was done with the right smart contract and for the right amount
+2 - Check that payment has been received for the Digital Asset.
+This is done by periodically checking (e.g. every 5 seconds) the status of all orders that have been registered in the MongoDB database.
+And then, for the orders where the payment processor has confirmed payment, do a further check by querying the EVM transaction to confirm that it was done with the right smart contract and for the right amount

-3 - Once the payment has been confirmed by the payment processor and independently checked on the EVM blockchain by the daemon, the next step is to build the transaction and send it to the user's Cardano wallet
+3 - Once the payment has been confirmed by the payment processor and independently checked on the Polygon EVM blockchain by the daemon, the next step is to build the transaction and send it to the user's Cardano wallet

-4 - Continuously check for order delivery to the user by checking the state of the transaction on the Cardano blockchain.
-Once the transaction has been confirmed, update the DB.
+4 - Continuously check for order delivery to the user's wallet address by checking the state of the transaction on the Cardano blockchain.
+Once the transaction has been confirmed, update the status of the order in MongoDB.
 This will then be picked up by the frontend and shown to the user that the transaction has been delivered to their wallet

-5 - Check for transactions that have been pending for a long time and mark those for which payment has not been received in 24 hours as failed After this point the daemon will stop continuously checking for their status
+5 - Check for transactions that have been pending for a long time (e.g. 24 hours) and mark those for which payment has not been received as failed.
+After this point the daemon will stop continuously checking for their status

 memo: the order status has 5 stages:
 - initiated - when the user has requested to Pay with Card for an order
 - transfer_started - when payment processor received the order
-- paid - when user paid for the order and payment processor has paid you
+- paid - when user paid for the order and payment processor has paid into the smart contract
-- sent - when the ticket has been sent to the user into their Cardano wallet
+- sent - when the order has been sent to the user's Cardano wallet
 - delivered - when the order has been delivered to the user's Cardano wallet

 The daemon monitors for each of the above stages